bobanetwork/boba_legacy/packages/boba/turing/README.md

 ```

 You can lock-down your off-chain endpoint to only accept queries from your smart contract.
-To do this, just designate your smart contract's address on Boba as the `authorized_contract`.
-If you wish to allow open access, leave this variable blank.
+To do this, designate your smart contract's address on Boba as the `authorized_contract`.
+If you wish to allow open access, set this valiable to `None`.

-## Detailed Technical Background and Implementation
+# Technical Background and Quickstart

-The modified Turing L2Geth, `L2TGeth`, monitors callData for particular Keccak methodIDs of functions such as `function GetRandom(uint32 rType, uint256 _random)` and `function GetResponse(uint32 rType, string memory _url, bytes memory _payload)`.
-Upon finding such methodIDs anywhere in the execution flow, at any level, L2TGeth parses the callData for additional information, such as external URLs, and uses that information to either directly prepare a response (e.g. generate a random number) or to call an external API.
-After new information is generated (or has returned from the external API), L2TGeth then, and only then, runs the function with updated input callData, such that the new information flows back to the caller (via overloaded variables and a system for conditionally bypassing reverts).
-Put simply, L2TGeth intercepts function calls, adds new information to the callData, and then runs the function with the updated inputs.
+The modified Turing L2Geth, `L2TGeth`, monitors calldata for particular Keccak methodIDs of functions such as `GetRandom(uint32 rType, uint256 _random)` and `GetResponse(uint32 rType, string memory _url, bytes memory _payload)`.
+Upon finding such methodIDs in the execution flow, at any level, L2TGeth parses the calldata for additional information, such as external URLs, and uses that information to either directly prepare a response (e.g. generate a random number) or to call an external API.
+After new information is generated (or has returned from the external API), L2TGeth then runs the function with updated inputs, such that the new information flows back to the caller (via overloaded variables and a system for conditionally bypassing `requires`).
+Put simply, L2TGeth intercepts function calls, adds new information to the inputs, and then runs the function with the updated inputs.

 In general, this system would lead to disagreement about the correct state of the underlying blockchain.
 For example, if replicas and verifiers simply ingested the transactions and re-executed them, then every blockchain would differ, destroying the entire system.
-Thus, a new data field called `Turing` (aka `turing`, `l1Turing` or `L1Turing` depending on context) has been added to the L2Geth `messages`, `receipts`, `blocks`, `evm.contexts`, and diverse `codecs` and `encoders/decoders`.
-This new data fields is understood by the `providers`, the `core-utils`, the `data-translation-layer`, and the `batch-submitter`, and allows Turing data to be pushed into, and recovered from, the `CanonicalTransactionContract` (CTC).
-This extra information allows all the verifiers and replicas to enter into a new **replay** mode, where instead of generating new random numbers (or calling off-chain for new data), they use the Turing data stored in the CTC (or in the L2 blocks) to generate a faithful copy of the main Boba L2 blockchain.
-Thus, the overall system works as before, with all the information needed for restoring the Boba L2 and, just as critically, for public fraud proving, being publicly deposited into Ethereum.
+Thus, a new data field called `Turing` (aka `turing`, `l1Turing` or `L1Turing` depending on context) has been added to the L2Geth `transactions`,`messages`, `receipts`, `blocks`, `evm.contexts`, and various `codecs` and `encoders/decoders`.
+This new data fields is understood by `core-utils` as well as the `data-translation-layer` and the `batch-submitter`, and allows Turing data to be pushed into, and recovered from, the `CanonicalTransactionChain` (CTC).
+This extra information allows all verifiers and replicas to enter into a new **replay** mode, where instead of generating new random numbers (or calling off-chain for new data), they use the Turing data stored in the CTC (or in the L2 blocks as part of the transaction metadata) to generate a faithful copy of the main Boba L2 blockchain.
+Thus, the overall system works as before, with all the information needed for restoring the Boba L2 and, just as critically, for public fraud detection, being publicly deposited into Ethereum.

-### Quickstart for Turing Developers
+## Quickstart for Turing Developers

 Open a terminal window and from the top level: